Smartersoft/identity-client-assertion/README.md

 [Smartersoft.Identity.Client.Assertion.Proxy](docs/Smartersoft.Identity.Client.Assertion.Proxy.md) is a small api you can run on your local machine to use certificates stored in the KeyVault to secure your client credentials during development.

+## License

+These packages are [licensed][link_license] under `GPL-3.0`, if you wish to use this software under a different license.
+Or you feel that this really helped in your commercial application and wish to support us?
+You can [get in touch](https://smartersoft.nl/#contact) and we can talk terms.
+We are available as consultants.

 [badge_issues]: https://img.shields.io/github/issues/Smartersoft/identity-client-assertion?style=for-the-badge
 [badge_license]: https://img.shields.io/github/license/Smartersoft/identity-client-assertion?style=for-the-badge
 [badge_nuget_proxy]: https://img.shields.io/nuget/v/Smartersoft.Identity.Client.Assertion.Proxy?logoColor=00a880&style=for-the-badge